 2. Interactively go through a file, giving you the option to ignore, fix, or skip each noncompliant standard

 Note that the Standards Checker can be customized to do more things through the use of VBA or MDL.
 This article covers only a few of the delivered capabilities.

 Before beginning, you first need to understand the files that are involved in setting up and running the Standards Checker, and each file's purpose.
 The following diagram will be used as a base for setting up the Standards Checker.

 1. Create a new design file (I will call this file standards.dgnlib).

-4. Give the settings a name in the Settings Name field.
+4. Give the Settings a name in the Name field.
+Description field is optional.

-5. Toggle the fields that you want the Standard Checker setting to use for this Standard Checker.
-For example, checking "Check Levels" and "Check Text Styles" will only check the levels and text styles in a file when running those particular Standard Checker settings.
+5. Toggle the features that you want the Standard Checker Settings to use for this particular Standard Checker.
+For example, checking "Check Levels" and "Check Text Styles" will only check the Levels and Text Styles in a file when running those particular Standard Checker Settings.

 6. Click the Settings button next to each check field that has been enabled in Step 5.
 Here you are given a choice as to which file(s) you will use for your source standards (those files that contain the standards you want to use).
 You are presented with three choices-referred to as A, B and C in the above diagram.